Redirecting...

 Ms. Marjorie Banks was known as the “TQM” lady long before process improvement was popular.
 She is one of the first proponents of Investment in Excellence (IE) and Total Quality Management, and the first official TQM Facilitator hired at DCSC.
 As such, she taught hundreds of employees and senior leadership how to practice TQM concepts and create process improvement teams.
 Margie, as she was called, exemplified quality and excellence in every role and position that she held during her 21 years of federal service.
 She began working as a Key Punch Operator at the Depot in 1960 where she earned top dollar at $1.69 per hour.
 After managing a family of 4, she returned to the workforce as a GS-02 Procurement File Clerk.
 Then her career excelled to a GS-11 Property Disposal Management Analyst and finally to a GS-12 Management Program Analyst.
 Throughout her career, Margie always put people first whether she was a teacher, facilitator, mentor, analyst, friend, or confidant.
 Her legacy as an IE Instructor and TQM Facilitator was recognized and acknowledged by senior leadership throughout the Installation.
 The IE course was designed to change mindsets, and in doing so, it enhanced the individual’s skills and abilities to function in a management environment using quality concepts.
 Every student of total quality management understood Margie’s mantra to ‘work the process because the process works.’
 She taught employees and senior leadership to value and affirm the individual contributions of co-workers and subordinates.
 As a TQM facilitator and teacher, Margie was pursued by every director in the organization.
 Her reputation for resolving conflict during the ‘storming’ phase of group interaction became her fame.
 She worked to establish Process Improvement Teams and Quality Circles at DCSC, the Defense Distribution Depot Columbus Ohio (DDCO) and the Defense Reutilization and Marketing Service (DRMS).
 At one point there were nearly 200 Quality Circles and Process Action Teams on the Installation.
 Perhaps one of her most noteworthy projects was the Warthog Wall in the Building 20 cafeteria.
 The wall was created to root-out the warts in DSCC systems and processes.
 Employees would actually write the problem on the wall and teams would review and offer solutions to solve the problems.
 Margie even appointed someone to draw ‘Rooty’ the Warthog, which became the mascot for the wall.
 As a result of her efforts, people were communicating about process problems and developing ideas on how to improve or resolve them.
 Margie also helped establish Quality Management Boards to oversee and maintain quality projects.
 She worked with a facilitator team to train leadership in group dynamics, listening skills, effective writing, data collection and analysis, creative problems solving and effective briefing techniques.
 She also co-authored the TQM training manual for DSCC on quality customer service for managers and supervisors.
 Margie made a positive impact to the DCSC, DSCC, DDCO and DRMS mission by helping leadership and employees understand the value of process improvement as it relates to the individual employee.
 As a result of her efforts, she was recognized for developing the Total Quality Management Program for DSCC.
 Today, those same principles are captured in the Continuous Process Improvement (CPI) programs throughout the Enterprise.

-Yvonne Mattison-Pardon retired from the Defense Logistics Agency (DLA) Land and Maritime, Maritime Customer Operations Directorate, April, 30th, 2011 after over 32 years of dedicated federal service.
-She was a knowledgeable, hard-working associate, totally dedicated to supporting the Warfighter.
-She received numerous special act and sustained superior performance awards during her career.
-What set Yvonne apart was her kindness, compassion, and concern for others.
-She was instrumental in founding the Land and Maritime Culture Council, served as a past African-American Employment Program Manager, and a Combined Federal Campaign Loaned Executive.
-She was the 2009 recipient of the Columbus Rotary Club “Service Above Self Award” and the “Woman of the Year” in 2011.
-Yvonne started her career as a GS-2 in 1979 with the Defense Construction Supply Center (DCSC), Office of the Comptroller, working in the Finance and Accounting department for two years.
+Yvonne Mattison-Pardon retired from the Defense Logistics Agency (DLA) Land and Maritime, Maritime Customer Operations Directorate, in 2011 after over 32 years of dedicated federal service.
+She started her career as a GS-2 in 1979 with the Defense Construction Supply Center Office of the Comptroller, working in the Finance and Accounting department for two years.
 She accepted a GS-4 position at the Defense Investigative Services and in 1983 accepted a GS-5 position with the DCSC, Stock Control Division, Inventory and Accounting Department, which is now the Resolution Specialist Area.
-Her concern for the Warfighter earned her a promotion to GS-7 in the Emergency Supply Operations Center.
-Millie Distleswag, the Priority 01 Monitor took Yvonne under her wing, and taught her the duties of the monitor position.
+Her concern for the warfighter earned her a promotion to GS-7 in the Emergency Supply Operations Center.
 In 1987, Yvonne was promoted to GS-09 and took over as the Priority 01 Monitor, briefing command on the high priority backorders on a regular basis.
-Her dedication and her ability to expedite backorders and provide superb briefs to command were readily apparent.
 In 1989 she was promoted to a Weapons System Analyst Position GS-11.
-In recognition of her skill in dealing with and leading associates, she was asked to return to Inventory and Accounting as a supervisor.
-During this period, Yvonne was instrumental in assisting senior leaders in gathering data in support of a proposed upgrade for the Inventory and Accounting associates from GS-05 to GS-07.
-After many man-hours and significant effort, the data analysis validated the proposal, and the upgrade was approved.
+In recognition of her skill in dealing with and leading associates, she was asked to return to Inventory and Accounting as a supervisor where she was instrumental in assisting senior leaders in gathering data in support of a proposed upgrade for the Inventory and Accounting associates.
 During the realignment of the supply center into the weapons system support and core team concept in 1996, Yvonne was assigned to a Process Action Team (PAT) to help develop processes and procedures for the new core team concept.
 The new core teams consisted of buyers, technicians, inventory managers, and quality assurance specialists working together to support specific weapons systems.
-Yvonne’s PAT developed a manual for the teams to use to process Issue Priority Group 1 requirements.
-The team met weekly for months until they completed the manual, Heighted Management Document.
-It was presented to Command and utilized by all organizations, providing guidance on supply support for issue group one requirements.
+Yvonne’s PAT developed a manual, Heighted Management Document, for the teams to use to process Issue Priority Group 1 requirements.
 In 2002, Yvonne was promoted to GS-12 and finished her career in Maritime Customer Operations as the Lead on the Trident Submarine Supply Support Team.
-During this time, Yvonne contributed significantly to DLA Land and Maritime as a whole.
-Her ability to deal with people and provide counsel to senior leaders was an asset.
+She was instrumental in founding the Land and Maritime Culture Council, served as a past African-American Employment Program Manager, and a Combined Federal Campaign Loaned Executive.
+She was the 2009 recipient of the Columbus Rotary Club “Service Above Self Award” and the “Woman of the Year” in 2011.

 Dorothy Cage-EvansJames KreimerNavy Vice Admiral Alan ThompsonSherri Young